 I struggle to stop procrastinating and start studying.
-And based on the amount of extensions my students ask for, it seems most people find it hard to stay on task!
+And based on the number of extensions my students ask for, it seems most people find it hard to stay on task!

 I find Facebook, Instagram, Twitter, and the outdoors constantly dragging me away from my studies.